-Advise the patient and caregiver that reactions related to the infusion may occur during and after XENPOZYME treatment, including anaphylactic reactions, other serious or severe hypersensitivity reactions, and IARs.
-Inform the patient and caregiver of the signs and symptoms of hypersensitivity reactions and IARs and to seek medical care should signs and symptoms occur [see Warnings and Precautions (5.1, 5.2)].
+Advise the patient and caregiver that reactions related to the infusion may occur during and after XENPOZYME treatment, including life-threatening hypersensitivity reactions, anaphylaxis, and IARs.
+Inform the patient and/or caregiver of the signs and symptoms of hypersensitivity reactions and IARs and to seek immediate medical care should signs and symptoms occur [see Warnings and Precautions (5.1, 5.2)].